tombetthauser/learning-cpp/README.md

 ### Some Context and Resource Links

 If you are coming from primarily writing JavaScript you already know more C++ syntax than you might realize.
-It can be a great language to pick up not only because so many resources use it for code examples (ie Cracking the Coding Interview) but also because it will expose you to a compiled language, expose you to using types, give you experience in a language not connected directly to web development and also because if you have some experience with JavaScript you already know more C++ syntax than you might realize.
+It can be a great language to pick up not only because so many resources use it for code examples (ie Cracking the Coding Interview) but also because it will expose you to a compiled language, using types and give you experience in a language not connected directly to web development.

 [skip straight to resource links](#links)